imshaikot/tv75/README.md

 # tv75 (for Tizan based samsung TV)
 A tiny tizen app (for Samsung TV) to watch Bangladeshi Cricket matches.
 ATM there are few channels available to circulate.
-You can use stadard Samsung TV's standard remote arrow up key to change channel.
+You can use Samsung TV's standard remote arrow up key to change channel.

 ## Install